jjmpsp/jjmpsp.github.io/_collections/_blogposts/2018-03-10-scaling-how-the-tech-giants-do-it.md

 Has the thought of scaling ever crossed your mind?

 Keeping a service online is a 24 hour operation.
-If you work in I.T then theres a chance that you've seen first hand just how much people take technology for granted.
+If you work an environment where you rely on I.T then there's a chance that you've seen first hand just how much people take technology for granted.
+If you work in I.T then you'll definitely be more than aware of this.

 Big companies and organisations such as Google, Microsoft, Amazon, Twitter, Facebook, etc. all share one common problem: How to scale to Millions, or even Billions of users across the globe.
 This blog post will discuss some of the most common methods for scaling websites.